3mdeb/96boards-docs-wiki/HiKeyGettingStarted.md

     Sending fastboot2.img ...
     Done

 This means that the bootloader has been successfully installed into RAM.
+Wait at least 10 seconds for fastboot to actually load.
 The following fastboot commands then load the partition table, the bootloaders and other necessary files into the HiKey eMMC flash memory.

+    sudo fastboot flash ptable ptable.img
+    sudo fastboot flash fastboot1 fastboot1.img
+    sudo fastboot flash fastboot fastboot2.img
+    sudo fastboot flash nvme nvme.img
+    sudo fastboot flash mcuimage mcuimage.bin
+    sudo fastboot reboot

 Once this has been completed the bootloader has been installed into eMMC.